Nathaniel Crosby: Early life

-Golf career
+Amateur career

 Crosby attended the University of Miami and played for the golf team.
-At the University of Miami, he qualified for the 1981 U.S. Amateur held at The Olympic Club in San Francisco, which he won at age 19, making him the third youngest U.S. Amateur winner ever.
+At the University of Miami, he qualified for the 1981 U.S. Amateur held at The Olympic Club in San Francisco, which he won at age 19, making him the third-youngest U.S. Amateur winner ever.

 In addition to this youth, Crosby was not considered a uniquely talented amateur golfer.
-The legendary golf writer Herbert Warren Wind wrote in The New Yorker, "His swing was so unimpressive that most observers felt there had to be at least a thousand better amateur golfers in the country."
+Golf writer Herbert Warren Wind wrote in The New Yorker, "His swing was so unimpressive that most observers felt there had to be at least a thousand better amateur golfers in the country."
 He was usually not even the top golfer on his college's golf team, occasionally ranking 3rd- or 4th-best.
 Crosby defeated future PGA Tour pro Willie Wood in the semifinal and then 24-year-old engineer Brian Lindley in the final.
 The win qualified him for the 1982 U.S. Open, again held at another local northern California course, Pebble Beach.
 Crosby shot an opening round 77 and then quadrupled-bogeyed the par-5 14th hole on Friday putting him in danger of missing the cut.
 However, he shot −1 for the rest of the round to make the cut by two.
 He would shoot 76-77 on the weekend to finish at 303 (+15) and in solo 59th place.
 He was low amateur, besting future PGA Tour pro Corey Pavin by a shot.
 Also in 1982 Crosby won the Porter Cup, an elite medal-play event for amateurs.
 Most recent champions of the event – like Ben Crenshaw, John Cook, and Scott Simpson – had gone on to win on the PGA Tour, so the victory certainly boded well for Crosby.
 He also played on the victorious 1982 Eisenhower Trophy and 1983 Walker Cup teams.